 The late Gough Thomas noted certain advantages for the self-opening gun.
 Apart from being quicker to reload, Thomas suggests that they reduce the wear on the action because the spring tension takes up any slack in the mechanism, and thus reduces wear on bearing surfaces when the gun is fired.

-Assisted openers also involve a spring acting on the barrel flats, usually via some kind of connecting rod that causes the gun to open under its own power.
+Assisted openers work only when teh gun is either cocked or not cocked, it does not assist opening in both states.
 In some of these designs the old idea of one lock being cocked when the gun is opened and one when it is closed was resurrected.
 The result is a less violent spring opening action but the guns are generally easier to close.
 Sidelock and boxlock variants exist.
-A classic example of an assisted opener is the 1906 Baker used in the Lancaster ‘Twelve Twenty’, the Grant ‘Lightweight’ and the Churchill XXV ‘Premiere’.
+A classic example of an assisted opener is the 1906 Baker, used in the Lancaster ‘Twelve Twenty’, the Grant ‘Lightweight’ and the Churchill XXV ‘Premiere’.